tytydraco/yessleep/out/My_fiancé_went_missing_six_months_ago_and_everyones_convinced_I_killed_her_Last_night_my_doorbell_camera_caught_her_standing_across_the_street_staring_at_our_house_from_the_edge_of_the_cornfield.md

 She wasn’t far behind.

 I swung the door open and launched myself into the driver's seat.
 My stump collided with the gear lever.
 Unbearable pain radiated up my arm.
-Syrupy warmth of leaking blood trickled across my wrist.
+The syrupy warmth of leaking blood trickled across my wrist.
 I screamed through a tensed jaw, chipping teeth.
 I sucked down the chalky fragments and reached under the seat, grasping for the spare key.

 I couldn’t see her, but I knew she was only a few feet away.